rvagg/archived-traversty/README.md

 ### Tests ###

 Traversty uses [Buster](http://busterjs.org) for unit testing.

+#### Client/server ####

-It works by running a server for you to attach browsers to so you can submit all tests to be run in all of the attached browsers right from the command-line.
+This works by running a server for you to attach browsers to so you can submit all tests to be run in all of the attached browsers right from the command-line.

 Simply do this: